klinikpintar/ModularStarter/README.md

 ### How to Add New Feature
 1. Setup your data source, and update relevant build / android_commons gradle file.
 Add relevant functionality in data modules (model, local, remote, repository)
 2. Add your relevant features.
 Create new module for each feature
+4. Add your relevant features koin module and add them in App application.
-3. Connect your features by updating navigation module
+3. Connect your features by updating navigation module nav graph

 ### THIS IS A WORK IN PROGRESS